 Help and taxpayer facility

-This tab on the GST portal homepage contains guidelines such as ‘user manuals’, ‘system requirements’ for various GST filing, videos and FAQs and a link redirecting the user to the redressal portal.
-Further new facilities are available on the GST portal to resolve your doubts and issues in the return filing process and GST registration in Chennai.
-The GST portal, a list of free amounting and billing software, and a list of GST Suvidha Providers (GSPs) are the latest additions to the GST portal.
+This tab on the GST portal homepage contains guidelines such as ‘user manuals’, ‘system requirements’ for various GST filing, videos, and FAQs, and a link redirecting the user to the redressal portal.
+Further, new facilities are available on the GST portal to resolve your doubts and issues in the return filing process and GST registration in Chennai.
+The GST portal, a list of free accounting and billing software, and a list of GST Suvidha Providers (GSPs) are the latest additions to the GST portal.

 E-Invoice